crypto101/book/src/block-ciphers.rst

 AddRoundKey
 '''''''''''

-As the name implies, the AddRoundKey step adds the bytes from the round key produced by the key schedule to the state of the cipher.
+As the name implies, the AddRoundKey step adds bytes from the round key to the state of the cipher.

 .. figure:: Illustrations/AES/AddRoundKey.svg
    :align: center